lczech/grenepilot-paper/README.md

 This manuscript has also been submitted to eLife.

-Furthermore, see [lczech/pool-seq-pop-gen-stats](https://github.com/lczech/pool-seq-pop-gen-stats) for our equations document, containing the pool-Sequencing corrections for population genetic statistics, and see [grenedalf](https://github.com/lczech/grenedalf) for our implementation of these equations.
+Furthermore, see [lczech/pool-seq-pop-gen-stats](https://github.com/lczech/pool-seq-pop-gen-stats) for our equations document, containing the pool-sequencing corrections for population genetic statistics, and see [grenedalf](https://github.com/lczech/grenedalf) for our implementation of these equations.